 Massachusetts Agency on Aging senior assistance programs.

-Agency on Aging centers in Massachusetts offer programs for older adults, senior citizens, and the elderly.
-Services range from money management, health care/prescriptions, food, and include general advice and support.
+Agency on Aging centers in Massachusetts offer programs for older adults, senior citizens, people over the age of 55 or 60 and the elderly.
+Services range from money management, health care/prescriptions, free food including Meals on Wheels, and also financial assistance.
+Find help for seniors in MA, including from an Agency on Aging center near you.

 The Massachusetts Meals on Wheels program can deliver food and/or a hot lunch to homebound, vulnerable disabled and seniors who are unable to provide for themselves.
 Special meals may be offered for people with dietary considerations or chronic health conditions.
 Food is offered for individuals over 60 years old who are unable to prepare their own food and who are homebound.